kahboom/nerdycode.com/src/posts/2019/unit-testing-react-guide.md

 1. A message we define that describes the purpose of the test, and ultimately defines whether or not it passes.
 2. The second parameter is an arrow function that will contain our test

-Your test files should have one of the following extensions in order for Jest to find them: `test.tsx` or `test.js`.
+Your test files should have one of the following extensions in order for Jest to find them: `test.tsx` or `test.js `.
 If they don't contain any JSX, it's also possible to use a `test.ts` extension.

 ### Tips for Writing Unit Tests

 >The more your tests resemble the way your software is used, the more confidence they can give you. - Kent C. Dodds 👋

-These famous words by Kent C. Dodds are the number one tip I can give if you are using React Testing Library.
 Though I try my best to be impartial, I will say that React Testing Library makes you look at unit testing differently than most developers tend to.
 I think it's very common for developers to want to test the functionality of their code as opposed to testing from the perspective of the user.

 One can argue that testing from the user's perspective is what E2E testing is for, but it's not that straightforward.
 While unit tests are indeed meant to test the functionality, in the UI this translates to a more visual approach of functionality.